 In fact, we may wish to intentionally not create art – and I’ll talk about art in a little while, as well as the definition I have for art – don’t hold your breath, the definition will be disappointing.

 But it is important to think about why we may not wish to create art.
 Take a look at the image on the screen.
-If I ask my granddaughter, who is two years old, to smile I get a show of teeth – funny but that is not her.
+If I ask my granddaughter, who who was two years old at the time I created this picture, to smile I get a show of teeth – funny but that is not her.
 However, if I make an exclamation, like "Mercy Buckets!" or "Okey Dokey Lia Pokey" she thinks that’s funny and gives a great smile.
 That is her, and I want to have that image as the moment presented itself – not an interpretation of that moment.

 If this image was in monochrome then much gets lost.
 I am now looking at a partial abstraction of the moment, and this would be a moment that I did not experience, so already I am partially removed from it.
 That’s the last thing I want.